Foot and Ankle Physical Therapy

 - Neurological screening tests may also be done in some circumstances as there are cases where foot and ankle pain are related to conditions that are more serious.

 Our ankle and feet are almost overused every day, but as we face pains in these areas, knowing that there are therapies available is comforting.
-If you are experiencing ankle pain and foot pain right now, visit ALLCARE Physical Therapy located in Brooklyn, so we can help you on your foot and ankle therapy plan.
+If you are experiencing ankle pain and foot pain right now, visit ALLCARE Physical Therapy located in Brooklyn, so our physical therapist can help you on your foot and ankle therapy plan.

 If you are not sure what causes your pain, you can simply call us and describe your pain over the phone with Dr. Ofir Isaac.